ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Baseline coverage of treatment for elevated SBP and elevated LDL-c is substantial and expected to vary by age, sex, and time.
 To initialize simulants, the research team has fit a multinomial regression to NHANES data.
 The code used to generate this data is below, but not needed for initialization.
 The system of equations provided gives the probabilities for each simulant being on the different types of medicaiton.

+Simulants can be assigned to medication regardless of their adherence status.
+If
+a non-adherent simulant is assigned to medication:

+#.
+They must be assigned to the lowest 'rung' - one drug at half dose for SBP or low intensity for LDL-C
+#.
+They will not receive benefit from their medication, similar to other non-adherent simulants

 **Covariate Values:**